Enhanced interrogation techniques: Binyam Mohamed case

 On February 4, 2009, the High Court of England and Wales ruled that evidence of possible torture in the case of Binyam Mohamed, an Ethiopian-born British resident who was held in Guantanamo Bay until 2009, could not be disclosed to the public:

 as a result of a statement by David Miliband, the Foreign Secretary, that if the evidence was disclosed the US would stop sharing intelligence with Britain.
 That would directly threaten the UK's national security, Miliband had told the court.

 The judges said they found it "difficult to conceive" the rationale for the US's objections to releasing the information, which contained "no disclosure of sensitive intelligence matters".
 Adding, "we did not consider that a democracy governed by the rule of law would expect a court in another democracy to suppress a summary of the evidence contained in reports by its own officials".
 Responding to the ruling, David Davis, the Conservative MP and former Shadow Home Secretary, commented:

 The ruling implies that torture has taken place in the [Binyam] Mohamed case, that British agencies may have been complicit, and further, that the United States government has threatened our high court that if it releases this information the US government will withdraw its intelligence cooperation with the United Kingdom.

 The High Court judges also stated in 2009, that a criminal investigation, by the UK's Attorney General, into possible torture had begun.
 In February 2010, the UK Court of Appeal ruled that material held by the UK Foreign Secretary must be made public.
 The judges also concluded that Binyam Mohamed had been subjected to "cruel, inhuman and degrading treatment by the United States authorities" and that British Intelligence knew that Mohamed was being tortured by the CIA.

 Legality

-Historian Arthur M. Schlesinger Jr. considered the U.S. torture policy "the most dramatic, sustained, and radical challenge to the rule of law in American history."
-After the disclosure of the use of the techniques, debates arose over the legality of the techniques—whether they had violated U.S. or international law.
+Historian Arthur M. Schlesinger Jr. considered the US torture policy "the most dramatic, sustained, and radical challenge to the rule of law in American history."
+After the disclosure of the use of the techniques, debates arose over the legality of the techniques—whether they had violated US or international law.